 Examinations are conducted, as a rule, by written papers.
 Take-home examinations may be given, in which case students are allowed the whole examination period to complete them and must submit their papers no later than the day of the last scheduled examination.

-Any request to re-read an examination paper must reach the Registrar on the re-read form within 30 days after release of the final examination results.
-The request must be accompanied by a fee of $10, which will be refunded only if the mark is raised.
+Any request to re-read an examination paper must reach the Registrar on the re-read form within 30 days after the release of the final examination results or equivalent.

 All requests for a re-read will be directed by the Registrar to the director or head concerned for implementation.
 Re-reads of examinations will be conducted by the head/director of the unit involved and a second faculty member who has expertise in the subject area, after consultation with the original instructor.
 In the event that the head/director is the instructor, the dean will designate a replacement to conduct the re-read.

 Re-reads may be requested in any or all courses in which a student is registered without reference to class standing or the final grade assigned.
 A reread of a mid-year examination will be granted only after consultation with the head of the department or director of the school concerned.
 A student who requests a re-read in a course forfeits the grade originally assigned.

 A student, who because of unavoidable circumstances, was detained or rendered unfit to write a required examination, may request a Special Examination.
 Requests must be submiteed within 48 hours after the scheduled examination.
 The request must be accompanied by an explanation of the circumstances that made it impossible for the student to write the examination at its originally scheduled time.
 Please refer to the Academic Calendar for more information.

 Your grade point average (GPA) is based on values representing percentage ranges.
 You can calculate your gpa manually (see below);or use the gpa calculator at Acadia Central.